 What should I expect when undergoing cataract surgery?

-The only way to effectively treat cataracts is through their surgical removal.
+The only way to effectively treat cataracts is through surgical removal.
 During the procedure, the eye is fully anesthetized eliminating any pain or discomfort.
 An IV anti-anxiety medicine will also be given to ensure comfort.
 Unless special health problems arise or there are special insurance requirements, the surgery will be performed in our comfortable, friendly, AAAHC accredited outpatient surgery center.
 Most patients can expect to be in our surgery facility anywhere from two to four hours although the procedure itself is only about 20 to 30 minutes.
 A driver will be required the day of surgery.

 What happens during cataract surgery?